You entered the most comprehensive Tennis Grand Slam Online Database

 Bio He is a Russian professional tennis player.

-Currently ranked world No. 3 in singles by the Association of Tennis Professionals (ATP), he is a former world No. 1, holding the ranking for a total of 16 weeks.
+He has been ranked as high as world No. 1 in men's singles by the ATP holding the ranking for a total of 16 weeks.
 Medvedev has won 20 ATP Tour singles titles, including the 2021 US Open and 2020 ATP Finals.
 In the former, Medvedev defeated then-world No. 1 Novak Djokovic in the final to deny him the Grand Slam.
 In the 2020 ATP Finals where he defeated Novak Djokovic, Rafael Nadal, and Dominic Thiem, with the win, Medvedev became the first and only player to defeat the top 3 ranked players in the world en route to the year-end championship title.
-He has also won six Masters titles, and contested four major finals and nine Masters finals in all.
-His six Masters titles all came in different venues, making him only the sixth player in history to win ATP Masters titles at six different venues, and the first to achieve this with as few as six titles.
+He has also won six Masters titles and contested six major finals.
+His six Masters titles all came in different venues, making him only the sixth player to win Masters titles at six different venues and the first to achieve this with as few as six titles.

 Medvedev was born to Sergey Medvedev and Olga Medvedeva.
 When he was 6 years old, his mother noticed an advertisement for group tennis lessons at the pool where he was taking swimming lessons.
 His father encouraged him to enroll.
 Medvedev's first tennis teacher was Ekaterina Kryuchkova, a former coach of professional tennis player Vera Zvonareva among others.